pindlebot/airtable-node/README.md

 ### Airtable({ apiKey, base, table, view })

-- required: apiKey, base, table
+- required: apiKey
-- optional: view, count
+- all other parameters can be set via chaining

 #### Example